TERREMEMBER/znbase/docs/content/v2.2/admin/ycqlsh.md

 ---
-title: ycqlsh - YCQL shell for YugabyteDB
+title: ycqlsh - YCQL shell for ZNbaseDB
 headerTitle: ycqlsh
 linkTitle: ycqlsh
-description: Use the YCQL shell (ycqlsh) to interact with YugabyteDB.
+description: Use the YCQL shell (ycqlsh) to interact with ZNbaseDB.
 block_indexing: true
 menu:
   v2.2: